MalonesDiesel/malonesdiesel.github.io/services.md

 Check out our service list or call us to discuss your needs today.

-$\times$ Parts for vehicles older than 1996 may have limited availability.
+\* Parts for vehicles older than 1996 may have limited availability.